-- (1) The Provincial Treasurer is responsible for maintaining bank accounts on behalf of the Province at a designated bank or banks. - (2) All monies of the Provincial Fund and of Provincial Special Funds and monies held in accordance with Section 60 shall be deposited promptly in the Provincial Government bank accounts, provided that money surplus to current requirements may be invested in accordance with Section 31.
+- (1) The Provincial Treasurer shall be authorised by the Provincial Secretary and Executive to maintain bank accounts on behalf of the Province at a designated bank or banks. - (2) All monies of the Provincial Fund and of Provincial Special funds and monies held in accordance with Section 60 shall be deposited promptly in the Provincial Government bank accounts, provided that money surplus to current requirements may be invested in accordance with Section 31.